Mood Wall Ice Breaker

 In a nutshell, people who are working with groups in order to deliver outcomes would benefit from adding an EVSP to their toolkit.

-Tips for an effective ESVP
+Tips for Effective Facilitation of ESVP

 ESVP Template